inviwo/inviwo/.github/PULL_REQUEST_TEMPLATE.md

 > - New Code / processors are tested in a unittest and/or regresion tests:
 >   https://github.com/inviwo/inviwo/wiki/Manual#testing
 >
-> What evineroment has the code been compiled and tested on?
+> Please remember to specify the environment this code been compiled and tested on:
 > Operating System / Compiler / IDE / QT / CMake / Python versions

-This has been tested on: ...